Tallis-Larsen/Jenova-Runtime/ReadMe.md

 ## Overview

 **Projekt J.E.N.O.V.A** is a comprehensive series of extension libraries for the Godot 4 Game Engine that brings fully-featured C++ scripting directly into the Godot Editor.
-It allows the use of modern C++20 standards within the Godot Engine, similar to GDScript.
+It allows the use of modern C++20 standards within the Godot Engine similar to GDScript.

 By using Jenova Framework you can easily program your entire game or application in C/C++ without any issues.
 You can also integrate OpenCV, CUDA, Vulkan, OpenMP and any other modern C++ features seamlessly, All supported by the powerful backend.